 The dry heat of oven roasting is best for more tender cuts like the rack or the leg.
 The meat is cooked uncovered and produces a brown outside and moist interior.

-Because mutton is tougher, a slow-cooking method like stew helps to tenderize the meat and bring out the flavor.
+Because mutton is tougher, a slow-cooking method like stewing helps to tenderize the meat and bring out the flavor.